Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 The problem isn’t you.
 You’re a mammal.
 You get cold.
 So it is, and so shall it be.

-So before you go changing yourself, see if you can make your garage more habitable.
+So before you go changing what you’re wearing or how you do your workout, see if you can make your garage more habitable.

 These first couple tips are assuming you’re ok with spending some money.

-The easy answer is the Lasko Ceramic Tower Heater, shown at left.
+The easy answer is the Lasko Ceramic Tower Heater, which is a good convection heater.

 The long answer is…

-There are two types of space heaters: radiant heaters and convection heaters.
+FYI, there are two types of space heaters: convection heaters and radiant heaters.

 - Convection heater – This is what you want for a cold garage.
 It’s also called a forced-air heater.
-It makes noise, warms the air, and blows it out.
+It warms the air with a ceramic heating element and blows it out with a fan that makes some noise.

-- Radiant heater – Great for the rest of the home, because there’s no noise.
-A radiant heater shines invisible infrared rays and warms stuff like the sun does.
-Unlike a convection heater, it does not actually warm the air.
-Its infrared rays shines on and warms other objects, just like the sun’s infrared rays do, and in turn it warms the air over time.
-It can take hours.
-And it only warms the objects it’s actually shining on nearby.
+- Radiant heater – Not for warming up a garage quickly.
+Works ok for the rest of the home, because there’s no noise.
+A radiant heater shines invisible infrared rays and warms objects that the rays hit, the same way sunlight does.
+Unlike a convection heater, it does not warm the air directly.
+It can take hours to have an effect on the air in the room.

-This Dyna-Glo propane heater is your second choice.
-It’s also a convection heater.
-Propane is 70% cheaper per BTU of heat!
+This Dyna-Glo propane convection heater is a convection heater like the Lasko tower heater.
+Propane is 70% cheaper per BTU of heat than an electrically-powered heater!

-The thing with the Dyna-Glo is you also need a propane tank and a fan to blow the air around (the Lasko has a built-in fan).
+The thing with the Dyna-Glo is you need a propane tank and an electric fan to blow the air around (the Lasko has a built-in fan).
 So you’re spending more up front with a propane heater… unless you already have propane and a fan just waiting to be used.
+A efficient fan doesn’t use much electricity itself, and the propane heater with electric fan will still result in a lower heating bill than an electric heater.

-Anyway, an hour with a space heater will do wonders.
+An hour with any space heater will do the trick.
 Just plan ahead and turn it on a while before you start your workout and you’re good to go… IF your garage is insulated.
 See below.

 Once you start messing with this stuff, you have to go all the way and do a complete job or it doesn’t do much good.